oss-slu/MeltShiny/README.md

 To run our code you need to download R and RStudio.
 First go to this website, https://cran.r-project.org/ , and follow the instructions for your machine to install R. Next follow this link to download RStudio: https://posit.co/download/rstudio-desktop/ .
 Scroll down to the bottom and find the RStudio download link needed for your machine and click the link to download it.
 Next you will need a few packages to run the code.
 Open RStudio and in the console at the bottom type this: install.packages(c('MeltR', 'shiny', 'dplyr', 'ggplot2', 'glue', 'methods'))
-Then download our code from the git repository and open the files in RStudio.
+Then clone this git repository and open the files in RStudio.
 Once they are open you can hit Run App in the top right corner of the console to run the app.
+Once the app is open you can use the upload file button to upload the file test.csv from this git repo and use that as dummy data to run the application and look at the graphs.